akhilchibber/earthml/README.md

+# Note
+This README provides a concise overview of the library, elucidates its objectives, highlights key features, and outlines simple installation instructions.

+EarthML is under active development.
+We welcome contributions and suggestions for new features and improvements.

 ## Contributing

 We welcome contributions to enhance the functionality and efficiency of this script.
 Feel free to fork, modify, and make pull requests to this repository.
 To contribute: